 Body and Facial Exfoliation

-Mix brown sugar and coffee grounds and use them as a scrub in the shower.
+If you mix brown sugar with coffee grounds, you can use them as an exfoliant in the shower.
 Be gentle when using the mixture, scrubbing too hard can damage your skin.
-The roughness of the grounds will work like a natural scrub to clear out your pores and give you a smoother complexion.
+The roughness of the coffee grounds will clear out your pores and give you a smoother complexion.
 I would recommend using a new batch each time to avoid bacteria growth.

 Cleaner and Deodorizer